Coronavirus fears spike, but workers split on vaccine mandates, poll finds - The Boston Globe

-WASHINGTON - The delta variant’s two-month surge has generated a sharp rise in public fears about contracting the coronavirus, undermined confidence in President Joe Biden’s leadership and renewed divisions over vaccine and mask mandates, according to a Washington Post-ABC News poll.
+WASHINGTON — The Delta variant’s two-month surge has generated a sharp rise in public fears about contracting the coronavirus, undermined confidence in President Biden’s leadership, and renewed divisions over vaccine and mask mandates, according to a Washington Post-ABC News poll.

-Nearly half of Americans, 47%, rate their risk of getting sick from the coronavirus as moderate or high, up 18 percentage points from late June.
+Nearly half of Americans, 47 percent, rate their risk of getting sick from the coronavirus as moderate or high, up 18 percentage points from late June.
 This follows a more than tenfold increase in daily infections.
-Concerns over catching the virus among partially or fully vaccinated adults have risen from 32% to 52%, while concern among unvaccinated adults has grown from 22% to 35% over the same period.
+Concerns over catching the virus among partially or fully vaccinated adults have risen from 32 percent to 52 percent, while concern among unvaccinated adults has grown from 22 percent to 35 percent over the same period.

 Advertisement

-Those shifts parallel a rebound in vaccinations, with the share of adults with at least one coronavirus shot rising from 67% on in early July to 75% as of Saturday, according to the Centers for Disease Control and Prevention.
-The poll finds younger Republicans and Republican-leaning independents have become more willing to get vaccinated since this spring, a significant shift for one of the country's most vaccine-hesitant groups.
+Those shifts parallel a rebound in vaccinations, with the share of adults with at least one coronavirus shot rising from 67 percent on in early July to 75 percent as of Saturday, according to the Centers for Disease Control and Prevention.
+The poll finds younger Republicans and Republican-leaning independents have become more willing to get vaccinated since this spring, a significant shift for one of the country’s most vaccine-hesitant groups.

 The increasing number of employer mandates may boost vaccination further, but the poll also shows potential for blowback.
 Among unvaccinated workers who are not self-employed, about 7 in 10 say they would likely quit if their employer required them to be vaccinated and did not grant a medical or religious exemption.

-President Biden's approval rating for handling the pandemic has dropped to 52% from 62% in late June, days before he said the nation was "closer than ever to declaring our independence from a deadly virus."
+Biden’s approval rating for handling the pandemic has dropped to 52 percent from 62 percent in late June, days before he said the nation was “closer than ever to declaring our independence from a deadly virus.”
 At the time and as the variant has spread, he has repeatedly implored Americans to get vaccinated and wear masks.

-Biden's overall approval rating fell from 50% to 44% from June, also dragged down by 2-to-1 disapproval for his handling of Afghanistan following a chaotic withdrawal.
-Biden's ratings for handling the economy also have declined, from 52% positive in April to 45% in the latest survey.
+Biden’s overall approval rating fell from 50 percent to 44 percent from June, also dragged down by 2-to-1 disapproval for his handling of Afghanistan following a chaotic withdrawal.
+Biden’s ratings for handling the economy also have declined, from 52 percent positive in April to 45 percent in the latest survey.

 Advertisement

-The Post-ABC poll finds 52% of Americans support businesses requiring employees who come into work to be vaccinated, with support dipping to 47% among workers who are not self-employed.
+The Post-ABC poll finds 52 percent of Americans support businesses requiring employees who come into work to be vaccinated, with support dipping to 47 percent among workers who are not self-employed.
 Roughly 8 in 10 Democrats support vaccine mandates for workers, while more than 6 in 10 Republicans are opposed.
 Independents are divided nearly down the middle.

-Currently, just under 2 in 10 American workers say their employer requires people who come into work be vaccinated (18%).
+Currently, just under 2 in 10 American workers say their employer requires people who come into work be vaccinated (18 percent).
 Among workers whose employer lacks a mandate, about 3 in 10 are unvaccinated.
-Asked what they would likely do if their employer imposed a mandate, 16% of that group say they would get vaccinated while 35% would ask for a medical or religious exemption and 42% would quit.
-If no exemption was given, 72% of unvaccinated workers say they would quit their job rather than get vaccinated.
+Asked what they were likely to do if their employer imposed a mandate, 16 percent of that group say they would get vaccinated while 35 percent would ask for a medical or religious exemption and 42 percent would quit.
+If no exemption was given, 72 percent of unvaccinated workers say they would quit their job rather than get vaccinated.

-Vaccine and mask requirements in schools have also generated fierce divisions as the academic year begins, and the Post-ABC poll finds public support depending on circumstances as well as by partisan viewpoint.
-Two-thirds of Americans overall, as well as public school parents, support school districts requiring teachers, staff and students to wear masks.

 Advertisement